Teaching Consent: Lessons for Young Children

 Some Teachers Are Teaching Lessons on Consent

-While consent usually is not a required part of the school’s curriculum, many teachers are convinced that it is an important skill for students to learn.
+While asking for permission and respecting the answer is not usually a required part of the school’s curriculum, many teachers are convinced that it is an important skill for students to learn.
 Children are aware of the current events that have involved violations, and they have questions.

 Part of teaching consent includes helping children learn what to do if someone violates their boundaries.
 Adults can encourage children to always tell a trusted adult if someone does something without their permission, or if someone might cause damage or harm.
 This is called “reporting,” not “tattling.”
 Reporting can save lives.